ingnlema/Conaprole/docs/overview/quick-start.md

 #### 🔧 Territory Restrictions
 ```
 Error: 403 Forbidden - Access denied to resource
-Solution: Verify user has access to the requested territory
+Solution: Verify user has access to the resource
 ```

 ### Getting Help